 As with first-degree burns, your first step upon suffering a second-degree burn should be to run the wound under cool water for five to fifteen minutes.
 This helps not just with relaxing the burn, but also with washing away any contaminants that may have gotten in the wound, as second-degree burns are open and at risk for infection.

 So long as the injury does not cover more than ten percent of the skin, you can treat a second-degree burn at home.
 However, more maintenance is necessary for proper healing.
 Since these burns are at a risk for infection, they should remain covered.

 When applying a bandage or gauze, you’ll want to make sure that you apply some form of antibiotic to the wound so that skin does not stick to the dressing and peel away upon removal.
 Depending on the severity of the burn, you should change the dressing at least once or twice a day.
 You should also clean the wound daily to clear away any dead skin or dried antibiotic that could prevent the wound from healing.

 Blisters form to protect your damaged skin.
 If your burn has developed a blister, you should let it be so it can help your burn properly heal.
 Even with a blister, you should still wrap the wound to prevent further damage.
 If your blister pops, you can leave the layer of skin to continue to protect your burn.

 If you don’t feel confident enough to take care of your second-degree burn, if you notice signs of infection, or if your burn is extensive and covers more than ten percent of the skin, seek medical help.
 A doctor can advise you on proper treatment and recommend any necessary medications.
 With proper treatment, second-degree burns can heal in as little as three weeks, though deeper burns may take longer.

-If you or a loved one has sustained second-degree burns from another’s negligent actions, contact Begam Marks & Traulsen, P.A. today; our burn injury lawyers are dedicated to helping Phoenix victims of negligence.
+If you or a loved one has sustained second-degree burns from another’s negligent actions, contact Begam Marks & Traulsen, P.A. today; our Phoenix burn injury lawyers are dedicated to helping Arizona victims of negligence.